-Part I is used by aviation corporations to compute the business allocation percentage.
+Part I is used by aviation corporations, except certain foreign airlines (see below), to compute the business allocation percentage.
 Three factors are averaged: aircraft arrivals and departures, revenue tons handled, and originating revenue.
 This percentage is used to allocate business income, when determining both the entire net income base and the minimum taxable income base, and business capital when computing the capital base.